apaksoy/intro/readme.md

 ## [Slicing & Dicing](https://github.com/apaksoy/slicing-dicing)

-This are solutions to two two homeworks from the linear algebra course, Linear Algebra - Foundations to Frontiers (UTAustinX: UT.5.05x), from edX.
+This are solutions to two homeworks from the linear algebra course, Linear Algebra - Foundations to Frontiers (UTAustinX: UT.5.05x), from edX.